lgru/Neuroinformatics/README.md

 ### Requirements.
-Please make sure that the **P01-raw.fif** file can be found in a folder data in the same directory as this notebook, i.e.
+Please make sure that the **P01-raw.fif** file can be found in a folder data in the same directory as the notebook, i.e.
 ```
-project/
+group3_folder/
-│   readme.md
+│   README.md
-│   this_notebook.ipynb
+│   group3_code.ipynb
 │
 └───data/
         P01-raw.fif